The FixYourDocs Hub

 Section titled “How a report becomes a GitHub Issue”The Hub forwards a report to a repository only when the report’s

-doc_url host matches a domain that:
+doc_url matches docs that:

 - is bound to a configured GitHub integration.